-Separation anxiety.
-It is a term we hear somewhat frequently when discussing a mom leaving her young child in the care of another for the very first time, or perhaps when twins are placed in separate classes in elementary school and they have to learn how to get through their day without the other by their side for the first time in their young lives.
-Seldom do we ever hear about adults who suffer from this debilitating psychological condition?
+Separation anxiety in relationship.
+Anxiety in a relationship is a term we hear somewhat frequently when discussing a mom leaving her young child in the care of another for the very first time, or perhaps when twins are placed in separate classes in elementary school, and they have to learn how to get through their day without the other by their side for the first time in their young lives.
+Seldom do we ever hear about adults who suffer from couple separation anxiety which is a debilitating psychological condition?

 So what is separation anxiety in adults?
 What causes it?
 How does it manifest itself within an adult relationship?